 With the availability of tons of threat intelligence subtypes, Open Source Threat Intelligence (OSINT) is the most prominent subtype.
 And the best thing is – it’s free.

-Unlike the major subtypes such as human intelligence, signals intelligence, geospatial intelligence, and others; open-source intelligence is often misused and misunderstood.
+Unlike the major subtypes such as human intelligence, signals intelligence, and geospatial intelligence, and others; open-source intelligence is often misused and misunderstood.
 OSINT works like this:

-But what exactly is open-source threat intelligence and to operationalize it?
+But what exactly is open-source threat intelligence?

 What Is Open Source Threat Intelligence?